-This course will provide an overview of key concepts and tools in strategic planning and management that students will be able to draw upon throughout their careers.
-Topics will include competitive analysis, organizational culture, formulation and implementation of strategies, and strategic measurement and management of organizational performance.
-Students will learn strategies to lead and manage change while scaling up and handling disruptions.
-This course will include cases that will represent a diverse cross-section of health care organizations, ranging from academic medical centers to government-owned hospitals, as well as ministries of health to non-governmental organizations (NGOs) to private health care corporations, both US and global organizations that provide child health care.
+This course will provide an overview of key concepts and tools in strategic management that students will be able to draw upon throughout their careers.
+Topics will include environmental analysis, strategic planning and formulation, implementation of strategy, and strategic measurement and management of organizational performance.
+It will include examples that will represent a diverse cross-section of health care organizations.
+These range from academic medical centers to government-owned hospitals, as well as ministries of health to non-governmental organizations (NGOs) to private health care corporations, both US and global organizations, some of which provide child health care.